gillib/diagnosticSearch/README.md

 Senior Software Developer and Team Leader

-For any quiestions or inquiries gillib@gmail.com
+For any quiestions or inquiries: gillib@gmail.com